-Note: the Industrial Commission is proposing rules that would require a person or organization alleging earned paid sick time retaliation, discrimination, or a violation of Arizona Revised Statutes § 23-377 to file a complaint with the Labor Department within one year from the date the alleged violation occurred or when the employee knew or should have known of the alleged violation.
+An administrative complaint concerning a minimum wage or earned paid sick time violation must be filed within one year of the date the wages were due.
+In addition , claims for retaliation, discrimination, or a violation of A.R.S. § 23-377 must be filed with the Labor Department of the Industrial Commission within one year from the date the alleged violation occurred or when the employee knew or should have known of the alleged violation.
+See A.A.C.
+R20-5-1211.